top of page

 Madonna

-Bob had in his mind an idea for a dual venue concert, where they would continuously flick to either side of the Atlantic throughout the concert, and at first it seemed that, aside from Wembley, the other likely venue was going to be Madison Square Gardens in New York, although they eventually secured John F. Kennedy Stadium in Philadelphia.
+Bob had in his mind an idea for a dual-venue event, where they would continuously flick to either side of the Atlantic throughout the concert.
+While it was decided that the European part of the concert would be held at Wembley Stadium, Madison Square Gardens in New York was initially going to be the site that hosted the American event.
+Eventually, however, they secured John F. Kennedy Stadium in Philadelphia.
 And one by one, Bob's music industry mates agreed to perform - mainly because once again, Bob was not giving them the option of saying no!

 The Highlights

-Broadcast on the BBC, and on ABC and MTV in America, the fact that people are still talking fondly about the Live Aid gig proves that there were many great moments throughout the show, starting with Status Quo's very energetic opening to performances by musical heavyweights such as The Who, Tina Turner, George Michael, Mick Jagger and Paul McCartney - to name just a few - to that great grand finale on stage where they performed Do They Know It's Christmas? which looked a lot like a fun karaoke night at the local pub with all your mates - but sounded a million times better.
+Broadcast on BBC2 in Britain, on ABC and MTV in America, and multiple other networks around the world, the fact that people are still talking fondly about the Live Aid gig proves that there were many great moments throughout the show, starting with Status Quo's very energetic opening to performances by musical heavyweights such as The Who, Tina Turner, George Michael, Mick Jagger and Paul McCartney - to name just a few - to that great grand finale on stage where they performed Do They Know It's Christmas? which looked a lot like a fun karaoke night at the local pub with all your mates - but sounded a million times better!
 How many times have you sang karaoke with David Bowie, Bono, Freddie Mercury, and Elton John?

 We can all be Heroes like David